DevExpress/DevExtreme-Data-Parse/README.md

 ```

 ## Samples
 There are two samples in [samples dir](https://github.com/DevExpress/DevExtreme-Data-Parse/tree/v15.2/samples).
-One is a basic ToDo application demonstrating a Parse.com back-end and a DevExtreme application working together, and the other demonstrates how to bind data obtained from a Parse.com back-end to a dxDataGrid instance.
+One is a basic ToDo application demonstrating  a Parse back-end and a DevExtreme application working together, and the other demonstrates how to bind data obtained from a Parse back-end to a `dxDataGrid` instance.

 To make them work, clone the repo and run the `npm install` command on it.
-Then replace the stub values of `applicationId` and `javaScriptKey` (in `index.js` fora grid sample and in the `app/data.js` for the ToDo one) with actual ones.
+Then replace the stub values of `applicationId` and `javaScriptKey` (in [index.js](https://github.com/DevExpress/DevExtreme-Data-Parse/blob/v15.2/samples/grid/index.js) for a grid sample and in the [app/data.js](https://github.com/DevExpress/DevExtreme-Data-Parse/blob/v15.2/samples/todo/app/data.js) for the ToDo one) with actual ones.